| < 1917 | 1919 > |

 Detroit, July 1 - The rumor that the General Motors Co. is about to purchase the Paige-Detroit Motor Car Co. is unfounded, according to H. M. Jewett, president of the Paige company.
 The Paige company has been approached several times in the past by the General Motors Co. with offers, and the recent visit to the east of Mr. Jewett, who sought an interview with W. C. Durant of General Motors, caused an over-zealous newspaper correspondent to write a story to the effect that Mr. Jewett's visit was prompted by a desire to go through with the deal.
 As a matter of fact, the conference between the two men dealt only with the steel situation.

-Motor Age magazine, July 4, 1918
+Motor Age Magazine, July 4, 1918

 Paige increased prices more than once during the model year because of the scarcity of material.
 Motor Age magazine printed the following announcement of the latest change in its issue of August 8, 1918:

-| Model | Old | New | Advance |
+Model | Old | New | Advance |

-| Six-39 | $1,395 | $1,515 | $120 |
+Six-39 | $1,395 | $1,515 | $120 |

-| Essex six-55 | 1,830 | 1,985 | 155 |
+Essex six-55 | 1,830 | 1,985 | 155 |

-| Larchmont six-55 | 1,950 | 2,090 | 140 |
+Larchmont six-55 | 1,950 | 2,090 | 140 |

 In contrast to earlier print ads that may have shown a family in its stylish Paige at the seaside, by summer a Paige-Detroit ad showed smiling military officers in a Paige touring car with barracks in the distant background.
 In the ad Paige-Detroit encouraged the business executive to buy a Paige auto as his contribution to the war effort, because it would free him from slowly moving, congested public transport.
 In a leap of advertising logic, thus would the businessman's auto contribute to the speed of developing the country's industrial strength, which was necessary to exert its full military strength on the battlefields of Europe.
 This was not the time, the company asserted, for "parsimonious hoarding that leads to industrial stagnation and inertia".

 In November Paige launched a truck line that had been announced earlier in the spring of 1918.
 The company planned to market a complete line of trucks, ranging from 1-ton to 5-ton capacities.
 A limited number of the new trucks were to be distributed initially.
 As war conditions made it possible, production was to be increased and other models were to be added.
-The company had been building Government trucks for more than a year, which had delayed its entry into the market with its own line.

 The first model, the 2-ton for $2,950, was powered by a four-cylinder Continental engine, having a bore and stroke of 4-1/8 by 5-1/4 inches, which developed 27 horsepower SAE.
 It was not fitted with a starting and lighting system.
 Other features included: